-1. What will be done?
+A. What will be done?

-Proteus is proposing to continue to provide WIOA Youth Services to 228 eligible young adults, 46 In School and 182 Out of School young adults in the service area of rural East Fresno County.
+Proteus is proposing to continue to provide WIOA Youth Services to eligible In School and Out of School young adults in the service area of rural East Fresno County.
 This area includes the communities of Reedley, Selma, Sanger, Parlier, Orange Cove, Fowler, Squaw Valley, Del Rey, and Kingsburg.
 Proteus is dedicated to providing an array of services to Young Adults which promote and ensure that they will gain the necessary skills needed to enter and succeed in higher education and/ or career opportunities of their choice.
 A full list of services including all 14 youth elements are outlined in detail under the Mandated Program Components Worksheet.

 Some of the Young Adult Services (YAS) we plan to provide include, but are not limited to the following: